doudar/SmartSpin2k/README.md

 ### Full Documentation Soon
 But if you're adventerious and handy you can probably take a look at my pictures below or the assembly video and start tinkering.
 Feel free to reach out in the meantime as I'd love to help someone get this working for themselves.
+There's also a brand new wiki at https://github.com/doudar/SmartSpin2k/wiki

 In short, the process is:

 1. Install Microsoft Visual Code. https://code.visualstudio.com/
 2. Install PlatformIO into Visual Code. https://platformio.org/platformio-ide